Sublimis Deus: Impact

 Gustavo Gutierrez describes Sublimis Deus as the most important papal document relating to the condition of native Indians and observes that it was addressed to all Christians.
 John Francis Maxwell notes that the bull did not change the traditional teaching that the enslavement of Indians was permissible if they were considered "enemies of Christendom" as this would be considered by the Church as a "just war".
 Stogre further argues that the Indian nations had every right to self-defense.
 Rodney Stark describes the bull as "magnificent" and believes the reason that, in his opinion, it has belatedly come to light is due to the neglect of Protestant historians.
-Toyin Faola asserts that the bull related to the native populations of the New World and did not condemn the transatlantic African slave trade stimulated by the Spanish monarchy and the Holy Roman Emperor.
+Toyin Falola asserts that the bull related to the native populations of the New World and did not condemn the transatlantic African slave trade stimulated by the Spanish monarchy and the Holy Roman Emperor.

-There is still some controversy about how this bull is related to the documents known as Veritas ipsa, Unigenitus Deus and Pastorale officium (May 29, 1537).
+There is still some controversy about how this bull is related to the documents known as Veritas ipsa, Unigenitus Deus and Pastorale officium (29 May 1537).
 Alberto de la Hera believes that Veritas ipsa and Unigenitus Deus are simply other versions of Sublimis Deus, and not separate bulls.
 Joel Panzer sees Veritas ipsa as an earlier draft of Sublimis Deus.

 Michael Stogre notes that Sublimis Deus is not present in the Enchiridion, the authoritative but incomplete compendium of official teachings of the Catholic Church (1854) (however, it is on the current Vatican website), and that the executing brief for it (Pastorale officium) was annulled the following year, though this is not conclusive proof that Sublimis Deus itself was ever officially annulled.
 David Brion Davis asserts it was annulled due to a dispute with the Spanish crown.
 The Council of The West Indies and the Crown concluded that the documents broke their patronato rights and the Pope withdrew them, though they continued to circulate and be quoted by La Casas and others who supported Indian rights.

 According to James E. Falkowski, Sublimis Deus had the effect of revoking Pope Alexander VI's bull Inter caetera but still leaving the colonizers the duty of converting the native people.
 Hans-Jürgen Prein observes the difficulty in reconciling these decrees with Inter caetera.